-- Supporting columns are to be built out to a minimum of 12"x12" extending from grade to the underside of deck. - Cap and base of the columns must be architecturally detailed and built out according to style. - Underside of the deck must be finished with aluminum, wood, or a composite soffit. - Handrails must be finished in pre-finished aluminum, glass, or metal construction; wood railings will not be permitted. - The main beam and rim joist must be clad in smartboard or an approved equivalent.
-All vertical, exposed surfaces of the deck must be fully finished - painted to match the colour scheme of the house. - Non-walkout decks which are not concealed by any fencing are to be fully enclosed.
-Finishing materials will be consistent with the secondary materials applied to the house - panels and trim, masonry, and other materials as requested.
+- Supporting columns are to be built out to a minimum of 12"x12" extending from grade to the underside of deck. - Cap and base of the columns must be architecturally detailed and built out according to style. - Underside of the deck must be finished with aluminum, wood, or a composite soffit. - Handrails must be finished in pre-finished aluminum, glass, or metal construction; wood railings • will not be permitted. - The main beam and rim joist must be clad in smartboard or an approved equivalent.
+All vertical, • exposed surfaces of the deck must be fully finished - painted to match the colour scheme of the house. - Non-walkout decks which are not concealed by any fencing are to be fully enclosed.
+Finishing • materials will be consistent with the secondary materials applied to the house - panels and trim, masonry, and other materials as requested.
 Lattice is not permitted. - Masonry will be required on all exposed V2 and V3 lots to be used on the columns. - Second floor rear decks may be considered if it designed in such a way that the deck is inset and does not project pass the remaining house massing on the second floor.
 Approvals of 2nd storey decks will be at the discretion of the architectural coordinator.
+Stacked exterior deck designs which appear as separate masses and structures from the house will not be permitted.